 To learn more about the rules behind holding multiple ISAs check out our complete ISA Guide.

 The ISA is backed by a bank called OakNorth.
 The rate on offer from Monzo is 1.14% however if you go to OakNorth direct they offer a rate of 1.44%.

 So why should you go via Monzo?
-With OakNorth require a minimum deposit of £1,000, with Monzo it’s £500.
+With OakNorth require a minimum deposit of £1,000, whilst with Monzo it’s only £500.
 However, the main benefit of going via Monzo is that you can see it in the app.
 This can make managing your money easier

 There are plenty of other better easy-access cash ISA’s on the market however others will not show up in the app.
 Savers should consider if the lower rate is worth the convenience.

 Update: A new Easy Access Cash ISA is now available from Monzo provided by Shawbrook.
 This is similar to the Cash ISA above.
 You need a minimum of £500 and the interest rate is 1.12%